-Hardwood has a natural elegance and beauty that adds a warmth ambience to any home.
+Hardwood has a natural elegance and beauty adds a warm ambiance to any home.
 It is also versatile in terms of styling as it can easily blend with most interior designs.
-Sturdy and durable even for places with lots of traffic and entertainment, the luxury quality and look of the wood flooring adds value to your property.
+Sturdy and durable even for places with lots of traffic and entertainment, the luxury quality and look of the wood flooring add value to your property.

-It is the real wood that comes in one piece in variety of types, patterns and colors.
-It is cut from different species such as Canadian maple, white oak, red oak and birch, all having their own graining patterns that give them different personality.
-Canadian maple has closed grain and soft texture with white color sapwood and reddish brown heartwood.
+It is real wood that comes in one piece in a variety of types, patterns, and colors.
+It is cut from different species such as Canadian maple, white oak, red oak, and birch, all having their own graining patterns that give them different personalities.
+The Canadian maple has a closed grain and soft texture with white color sapwood and reddish-brown heartwood.
 White oak is light brown that adds the traditional wood look to your space.
 Red oak is reddish brown in color which hides the wear and tear over the years.
 Birch is known for its straight grains that make your space more stylish with creamy yellow sapwood and reddish brown heartwood.

-Hardwoods are graded according to Janka Hardness Test and the result determines the strength of the wood against high impact stress.
+Hardwoods are graded according to the Janka Hardness Test.
+The test evaluates wood species and sees if it is suitable for hardwood flooring in the first place and the result determines the strength of the wood against high impact stress.

-They have different textures due to the procedure that is done on their surface.
-Cashmere texture is result of intense sanding to reveal a soft and silky surface that has no distress marks.
-Wire brushed texture is resulted from abrading with steel brush to achieve a rustic look.
-Hand scraped texture results in unique looking surface that is timeless.
+Hardwoods have different textures due to the procedure that is done on their surface.
+Cashmere texture is the result of intense sanding to reveal a soft and silky surface that has no distress marks.
+The wire-brushed texture results from abrading with a steel brush to achieve a rustic look.
+Hand-scraped texture results in a unique-looking surface that is timeless.

 They also have different finishes from glossy to matte and semi-gloss in between.
 The glossy finish is a polyurethane coating that is water-based and UV-cured with added aluminum oxide to enhance durability.
 It reveals the natural color of the wood and prevents darkening.
-The semi-gloss finish is UV-oiled coating that is synthetic oil combined with aluminum oxide to become resistant against scuffing.
+The semi-gloss finish is a UV-oiled coating that is synthetic oil combined with aluminum oxide to become resistant to scuffing.
 It is easily cleaned and does not need re-oiling.
-The matte finish is resulted from natural oil coating that penetrates the wood fibers to enhance hardness and natural beauty.
+The matte finish results from a natural oil coating that penetrates the wood fibers to enhance hardness and natural beauty.
 Regular oiling eliminates the need for re-sanding.

 There are molding accessories available to accommodate any interior design.
-A reducer molding makes the transition to height-different floors smoother while quarter round molding covers the remaining space between a floor and a wall.
-T-molding is built for doorways but square nose is used to finish the flooring edge at landings while stair nose is used to finish the edge at stair cases.
+A reducer molding makes the transition to height-different floors smoother while quarter-round molding covers the remaining space between a floor and a wall.
+T-molding is built for doorways but a square nose is used to finish the flooring edge at landings while a stair nose is used to finish the edge at staircases.

-Cleaning is effortless for all hardwood types but depends on the type of finishing material.
-It is always recommended to follow the instruction given by the manufacturer.
-Sweeping, vacuuming and mopping are all accepted methods to prevent grit build-up.
-The post installation cleaning with a no-rinse cleaner is a must to clear the dust and debris.
-Spills should be removed immediately but frequency of regular cleaning really depends on the foot traffic.
+Cleaning is effortless for all hardwood types, but it also depends on the type of finishing material.
+It is always recommended to follow the instructions given by the manufacturer.
+Sweeping, vacuuming, and mopping are all accepted methods to prevent grit build-up.
+The post-installation cleaning with a no-rinse cleaner is a must to clear the dust and debris.
+Spills should be removed immediately but the frequency of regular cleaning really depends on the foot traffic.

-Choose a type of hardwood you can afford and enjoy the luxury feeling, unique beauty, great resilience and high value that it brings to your home.
+Our experts at Renodiz Commercial Flooring help you choose a type of hardwood you can afford and enjoy the luxury feeling, unique beauty, great resilience, and high value that it brings to your home.